 Some of her favourite memories during that time were Joni Mitchell joining her on stage in LA for a very unexpected jam session, being hired to sing at Jack Nicholson’s birthday party, eating baked beans on toast for dinner at Bryan Ferry’s castle and David Gilmour playing harmonica to her playing piano at a Pink Floyd after-show party, to name a few.

-After travelling the world, navigating and living in London, Los Angeles, Milan and Sydney, she finally returned home 30 years later to her hometown, Wellington, NZ.
+She has travelled the world, navigating and living in London, Los Angeles, Milan and Sydney, before finally returning home 30 years later to her hometown, Wellington, NZ.

-It has been a long hiatus from recording music, but Sonny has been lured back to her love of songwriting and recently released two singles in 2020 – Demons and No Means No – which touch on indie pop, electronica and hints of soul reflecting an artist drawing from a life of truly unique sensibilities both in and out of the vocal booth.
+After a long hiatus from recording music, Sonny was lured back to her love of songwriting and in 2020 released two singles – Demons and No Means No – which touch on indie pop, electronica and hints of soul.
+She is an artist drawing from a life of truly unique sensibilities both in and out of the vocal booth.
 Sonny is currently writing for other artists.